 Keep in mind, we’re talking about plain white vinegar here, nothing with color and nothing made from apple cider, rice, or anything else.
 We’re referring to the plain white vinegar you can buy in large plastic jugs that have been used for decades as a cleaning solution.

+Now you know how to expertly clean and descale your Keurig coffee maker!
+You’ll be able to keep it running smoothly and brewing the tasty cups of coffee you expect from this convenient machine.
 If you want to keep your Keurig running smoothly and fully functioning, our suggestion is to descale it every two to three months with Keurig’s Descaling Solution.
 Otherwise, it might just turn into an inconvenient monster with a warranty problem!

 Table of Contents